 This sheet is about having atopic dermatitis in pregnancy and while breastfeeding.
 This information should not take the place of medical care and advice from your healthcare provider.

 What is atopic dermatitis?

-Atopic dermatitis has also been called atopic eczema and sometimes just eczema, for short.
-Atopic dermatitis is a medical condition that can make the skin red and itchy.
+Atopic dermatitis can be mild, moderate, or severe.
 For most people, atopic dermatitis starts in childhood, but it can also start in adulthood.
-For some people, atopic dermatitis is a chronic disorder with dermatitis (skin) symptoms that can be ongoing for a time period and then symptoms go away but come back, on and off (flares).
+For some people, atopic dermatitis is a chronic disorder with symptoms that can be ongoing for a period and then symptoms go away but come back on and off (flares).

 It is not known if atopic dermatitis can make it harder to get pregnant.

 Does having atopic dermatitis increase the chance of miscarriage?

 Miscarriage is common and can occur in any pregnancy for many different reasons.
 Studies have not been done to see if atopic dermatitis can increase the chance of miscarriage.

 Does having atopic dermatitis increase the chance of birth defects?

 Every pregnancy starts with a 3-5% chance of having a birth defect.
 This is called the background risk.
 It is not known if atopic dermatitis can increase the chance of birth defects above the background risk.

 Does having atopic dermatitis increase the chance of other pregnancy-related problems?